gaehlerm/SoftwareEngineering/README.md

 # 43. Agile

-“Intelligence is the ability to adapt to change." – Stephen Hawking, among others
+"Intelligence is the ability to adapt to change." – Stephen Hawking, among others

 All architectures become iterative because of unknown unknowns.
 Agile just recognizes this and does it sooner. - Fundamentals of Software Architecture